ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Emory University Room, Board, Fees, and More
+Emory University Living Expenses, Fees, and More

-Room and Board Costs at Emory
+House and Food Costs at Emory University

-Meal-plan costs may vary depending on how many meals are included in the plan you choose.
+Board costs may vary depending on how many meals are included in the plan you choose.

-The cost of books often surprises first-year college students.
+First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
 The real cost of books depends on the courses you take and what kinds of books and materials they require.
 To save money, many students choose to use books from the library or buy used textbooks and materials.

 Annual Fees

-The majority of colleges also have fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.
+The majority of colleges also have fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.

 Transportation costs